lxia1220/redux-toolkit/docs/tutorials/typescript.md

 This page focuses on just how to set up the TypeScript aspects .
 For explanations of what Redux is, how it works, and full examples of how to use Redux Toolkit, [see the tutorials linked in the "Tutorials Overview" page](./overview.md).

-Redux Toolkit is already written in TypeScript, so its TS type definitions are built in.
+Redux Toolkit은 TypeScript로 작성되었으므로 TS type 정의가 내장되어 있습니다.

 [React Redux](https://react-redux.js.org) has its type definitions in a separate [`@types/react-redux` typedefs package](https://npm.im/@types/react-redux) on NPM.
 In addition to typing the library functions, the types also export some helpers to make it easier to write typesafe interfaces between your Redux store and your React components.